tushar886/ML_Capstone_PlantDiseaseDetecion/README.md

 # Plant disease detection

-# P.s : FOR PROMISING RESULTs ON IMAGE BASED CLASSIFICATION USE DEEP LEARNING INSTEAD OF NORMAL MACHINE LEARNING ALGORITHMS.

-Plant Disease Detection is one of the mind boggling issue that exits when we talk about using Technology in Agriculture.Although researches has been done to detect weather a plant is healthy or diseased using Deep Learning and with the help of Neural Network, new techniquies are still being discovered.
+Plant Disease Detection is one of the issue that exits when we talk about using Technology in Agriculture.Although researches has been done to detect weather a plant is healthy or diseased using Deep Learning and with the help of Neural Network, new techniquies are still being discovered.

-Here is my approach for Detecting weather a plant leaf is healthy or unhealthy by utilising classical Machine Learning Algorithm , Pre-processing the data using Image Processing.
+Here is our approach for Detecting weather a plant leaf is healthy or unhealthy by utilising classical Machine Learning Algorithm , Pre-processing the data using Image Processing.

-## ABOUT THE DATASET

-The dataset used for this project has been taken from Plant-Village- Dataset which can be found here https://github.com/spMohanty/PlantVillage-Dataset/tree/master/raw/color.

-The data used for this project is extracted from the folder named “color” which is situated in the folder named “raw” in the Github Repository.
-The Data fed for the modeling is of Apple Leaves.
-For training purpose the Dataset comprises of 2 folders named Diseased and Healthy which contains images of leaves with respective labels.
-The Diseased Folder contains diseased/unhealthy, affected by Apple Scab, Black Rot or Cedar Apple Rust.
-The Healthy Folder consists of Green and healthy images.

 ## PROPERTIES OF IMAGES